drougui/ppudd/README.md

 "Qualitative Possibilistic Mixed-Observable MDPs", UAI-13, of the same authors, and the simulations of the International Probabilistic Planning Competition (IPPC) 2014.

-This is presented in the context of the RDDLSim project, and using the CUDD library (for the use of ADDs in C++) from the prism project.
+This is presented in the context of the RDDLSim project, in order to propose strategy computations and simulations like in IPPC competitons: it uses CUDD library (for the use of ADDs in C++) from the prism project.

 ## Example